Why Turning Your Shopify Store Into a Mobile App Matters in 2026

 | Headless frontend | Teams with dev power + scale to justify it |

 App builders like Tapcart, Vajro, Plobal, and Shopney are plug-and-play.
 They sync with Shopify, let you drag-and-drop design elements, and can publish directly to the App Store and Google Play.
 Most even support push notifications and analytics.
+Most of these options are no-code for merchants, but allow custom development to be used where required for more advanced functionality.

 Step 3: Sync Your Shopify Store